-- Zoning for diverse housing types: As discussed in Action 3.2.1, the City will develop revised zoning standards for a diversity of housing types in lower density neighborhoods, including but not limited to duplexes, triplexes, and fourplexes in zoning districts such as the RD Detached Unit Residential, RM Mixed Housing Type Residential, and RU-1 and RU-2 Urban Residential Zones.
+• Zoning for diverse housing types: As discussed in Action 3.2.1, the City will develop revised zoning standards for a diversity of housing types in lower density neighborhoods, including but not limited to duplexes, triplexes, and fourplexes in zoning districts such as the RD Detached Unit Residential, RM Mixed Housing Type Residential, and RU-1 and RU-2 Urban Residential Zones.
 Zoning changes will include revised standards for building heights, densities, open space, lot coverage, and setbacks.
 The City will also reduce minimum lot sizes to facilitate the subdivision of existing lots.
-The City will permit a variety of building types (attached, detached, bungalow courts) to maximize flexibility and potential opportunities for home ownership (split lots and condominiums). - Elimination of Conditional Use Permits for Density: Under Action 3.4.3, the City will also eliminate all conditionally permitted densities throughout Planning Code to permit multi-unit buildings according to objective criteria such as by building type and development size, without subjecting multi-unit residential projects to CUPs. - Objective Design Standards: Under Action 3.4.8, the City will also develop objective design standards at the neighborhood level to ensure that such missing-middle housing is designed in a manner that is compatible with existing residential housing forms in these zoning districts. - Increased Heights and Densities along Corridors: The current building height map and permitted densities along key corridors such as International, Foothill, College, Claremont, and MacArthur Boulevards does not always allow residential projects to meet their full potential.
+The City will permit a variety of building types (attached, detached, bungalow courts) to maximize flexibility and potential opportunities for home ownership (split lots and condominiums).
+For front setback requirements, the City will allow for exceptions if meeting the front setback physically prohibits development of four units or two units on lots that meet the minimum square footage for that density.

+- Elimination of Conditional Use Permits for Density: Under Action 3.4.3, the City will also eliminate all conditionally permitted densities throughout Planning Code to permit multi-unit buildings according to objective criteria such as by building type and development size, without subjecting multi-unit residential projects to CUPs. - Objective Design Standards: Under Action 3.4.8, the City will also develop objective design standards at the neighborhood level to ensure that such missing-middle housing is designed in a manner that is compatible with existing residential housing forms in these zoning districts. - Increased Heights and Densities along Corridors: The current building height map and permitted densities along key corridors such as International, Foothill, College, Claremont, and MacArthur Boulevards does not always allow residential projects to meet their full potential.
 Consistent with the housing sites map, the City will undertake zoning map revisions to allow increased heights and densities.
 The City will also increase heights and densities on interior residential streets within close walking distance of key corridors. - Increased Heights and Densities in Transit-proximate areas: Alongside efforts to increase missing-middle housing (see Action 3.2.1), the City will increase allowed height and density in areas in close proximity to high-capacity transit, including areas near Rockridge BART and International Boulevard BRT Stations. - Increased Heights and Densities in Resource-rich areas: Oakland's high resource neighborhoods are typically lower-density and have historically been exclusive both economically and racially.
 Allowing higher density multi-unit buildings in these areas that are rich in services will help increase the competitiveness of affordable housing projects for State funding, as well as the feasibility of developing significant numbers of housing units within these neighborhoods.
 Zoning changes will include permitting residential densities above 30 dwelling units per acre by right in designated areas for affordable housing projects and height increases along College and Claremont Avenue.
-This will help further fair housing objectives by increasing the availability of affordable housing, in high resource areas.

-- Utilizing Senate Bill 10 Provisions: Under Senate Bill 10 (Weiner) provisions, the City will identify parcels located in transit-rich areas and/or in Racially Concentrated Areas of Affluence (RCAAs) to allow up to ten units of residential density and increased heights, and provide additional opportunity for infill housing within high-resource areas. - See Appendix J for the City's proposed rezoning changes to increase housing production capacity and unlock additional opportunities for affordable and "missing middle" housing in high-resource neighborhoods and affirmatively further fair housing by opening up exclusionary neighborhoods such as Rockridge, Trestle Glen, and Crocker Highlands.
+This will help further fair housing objectives by increasing the availability of affordable housing, in high resource areas. - Utilizing Senate Bill 10 Provisions: Under Senate Bill 10 (Weiner) provisions, the City will identify parcels located in transit-rich areas and/or in Racially Concentrated Areas of Affluence (RCAAs) to allow up to ten units of residential density and increased heights, and provide additional opportunity for infill housing within high-resource areas. - See Appendix J for the City's proposed rezoning changes to increase housing production capacity and unlock additional opportunities for affordable and "missing middle" housing in high-resource neighborhoods and affirmatively further fair housing by opening up exclusionary neighborhoods such as Rockridge, Trestle Glen, and Crocker Highlands.